 Q&AHow do I apply for an apprenticeship?

 Applying for an apprenticeship is like applying for any other job – and the YH Training team is here to help.
 With around 11 applications for every apprenticeship, it’s important that you do all you can to stand out and the online application is the first place to start.How old do you need to be?

 If you’re aged 16 and above, you can become an apprentice.

 Apprenticeships have changed a huge amount over this last decade or so and there are so many opportunities for people of all ages.
 They’re no longer just for school leavers, so don’t be put off if you’re a mature candidate.

 You may have gone to university and decided it’s not for you, or you may be a mature worker who’s ready for a change; apprenticeships certainly aren’t just for people aged between 19 and 23!

 Instead, they’re an ideal way for you to continue learning throughout your life as you can now progress all the way up to degree level apprenticeships.How can I progress afterwards?

 Once you’ve finished your apprenticeship, you’ll be a much better position to progress in your career.
 With a qualification under your belt, you can use this experience to work your way up the career ladder and achieve your ambitions.
 You may even decide to progress to embark on a degree-level apprenticeship and continue your learning.

-You’ll also be pleased to know that many apprentices receive a pay rise after completing their apprenticeship.I’m already in a job, can I do an apprenticeship?
+You’ll also be pleased to know that many apprentices receive a pay rise after completing their apprenticeship.How will I do my training?